Sleep & Circadian Physiology

 Lab Director: Irina Zhdanova, Ph.D.

-High throughput locomotor activity assay, using image analysis system allows us to study the sleep-like state andcircadian rhythms in this diurnal vertebrate.
-Each of our four systems allows to record up to 160 larval or 30 adult fish at a time.
+High throughput locomotor activity assays, using image analysis system allows us to study the sleep-like state and circadian rhythms.
+Each of our 9 behavioral systems allows us to record up to 80 larval or 24 adult fish at a time.

-Confocal calcium imaging of neuronal activity in behaving zebrafish helps in our search of the specific neuronal structures involved in the behaviors of interest (collaboration with Dr. O’Malley; Northeastern University)
+Confocal calcium imaging of neuronal activity in behaving zebrafish helps in our search of the specific neuronal structures involved in the behaviors of interest.

 Immunoassays for melatonin, cortisol, cAMP and cGMP in human and animal body fluids and tissues.